ArdanaCLM/ardana-dev-tools/README.md

 ### Deployment Style

 Ardana supports two mutually exclusive styles of deployment:
-- Cloud8: Consume inputs built by the SUSE Open or Internal Build Services (OBS or IBS) to deploy a cloud
+- SOC/CLM: Consume inputs built by the SUSE Open or Internal Build Services (OBS or IBS) to deploy a cloud
 - Legacy: Builds all inputs locally and uses them to deploy a cloud

-#### Cloud8 Deployment Style
+#### SOC/CLM Deployment Style
-The Cloud8 deployment doesn't need to build the venvs locally; instead it uses RPMs containing pre-built venvs and the Ardana ansible sources to setup the deployer and bring up the cloud.
+The SOC/CLM deployment doesn't need to build the venvs locally; instead it uses RPMs containing pre-built venvs and the Ardana ansible sources to setup the deployer and bring up the cloud.

-Cloud8 mode is the default, and is implicitly implied if any of the various *--c8...* option flags are specified.
+SOC/CLM mode is the default, and is implicitly implied if any of the various *--c8...* or *--c9...* option flags are specified.

 This is the default deployment mode.